-“An effective resume for a highly experienced person is one that tells a story that captures the best of what the person has contributed and achieved during their career, as well as delivers a clear message about what they want to contribute going forward,” says Debra Magnuson, a highly-popular career speaker and author and Vice President of Talent for CPI Twin Cities, an organization that provides a variety of executive, leadership and career transition services.
+“An effective resume for a highly experienced person is one that tells a story that captures the best of what the person has contributed and achieved during their career, as well as delivers a clear message about what they want to contribute going forward,” says Debra Magnuson, a highly-popular executive and career coach.

-Keep the resume to two pages unless you have a complex history of many different companies that highlight relevant experience that needs to be included.
+Keep the resume to two pages unless you have a complex history of many different companies with highly relevant experience that needs to be included.

 Do you have to include every job?
-Focus on the last 20 years.
-Even if a job was a year or less, include it.
-Keep it in chronological order, recruiters want to know what you did and when you did it.
-But they put the most emphasis on the last 10 years – maybe 15, pending on work history.
+In general, it’s best to focus on the last 20 years.
+Keep your jobs in chronological order and put the most emphasis on the last 10 – 15 years.

-For those with an extensive resume, be selective about the kinds of bullet points you choose to include – you don’t need to include everything you’ve done.
-The best bullet points include facts and numbers.
-Like this:
+Be selective about the kinds of bullet points you choose to include.
+You don’t need to include everything you’ve done.

-TIP: Executive recruiters will want you to include every job you’ve ever had, and they are often very sensitive about leaving off experience.
-If you are participating in an executive search, include everything—they don’t mind a four to five page resume.
-This is only if you are in a search working directly with an executive recruiter who has requested such a document.
-However, have a shorter two page resume available for interviews, sending in online applications and emailing to networking contacts.
+Some executive recruiters might want you to include every job you’ve ever had.
+If you are participating in an executive search, include everything because they won’t mind a four- to five-page resume.
+However, keep a two-page resume available for interviews, online applications, and emailing to networking contacts.

-When listing your experience that dates past 20 years, simply just list the title, company name, city/state and years.
-Like this
+When you are listing experience that date past 20 years, simply list the title, company name, city/state, and years like: